 The PLATO Solar-like Light-curve Simulator (PSLS) is Python tool that aims at simulating solar-like oscillators representative of PLATO targets.
-It includes planetary transits, stochastically-excited oscillations, granulation and activity background components, as well as instrumental systematic errors and random noises representative for PLATO.
+It includes planetary transits, stochastically-excited oscillations, granulation and activity component (either a “stochastic “component or a spot component), as well as instrumental systematic errors and random noises representative for PLATO.

 For more details see PSLS in a nutshell.